 Risk Acceptance (Low cost, Low return)

-This strategy is used when there is not a high possibility of risk.
+This strategy is used when there is a low possibility of risk.
 If the risk you are targeting has a low likelihood of occurring, or the disruption level is low, then you will acknowledge the existence, and decide if further action needs to be taken.
 If you decide that a specific risk is not severe enough to warrant increased funding, then you file that away into your risk acceptance folder.

 Risk Avoidance (High cost, High return)